-- 47 Investments of the unit trust should be stated at fair value at the reporting date.
+- Investments of the unit trust or VCC should be stated at fair value at the reporting date.
+Fair value is determined in accordance with the principles set out in FRS 113 "Fair Value Measurement".
 Where applicable, income on investments should be accrued separately and the investments should be valued to exclude any element of accrued income.
-The value of foreign currency securities should be translated into the reporting currency at exchange rates prevailing at the reporting date. - 48 If an asset or a liability measured at fair value has a bid price and an ask price, it is required that the valuation input is based on a price within the bid-ask spread that is most representative of fair value.
+The value of foreign currency securities should be translated into the reporting currency at exchange rates prevailing at the reporting date. - If an asset or a liability measured at fair value has a bid price and an ask price, it is required that the valuation input is based on a price within the bid-ask spread that is most representative of fair value.
 It is allowable to use last traded, mid-market pricing or other pricing conventions that are used by market participants as a practical expedient for fair value measurements within a bid-ask spread.
-In exceptional circumstances when the last quoted price of equity securities is not used, for example when the market is suspended, the notes should describe clearly the basis of valuation applied and the reasoning behind it. - 49 In most unit trusts, the determination of the fair value of the portfolio should be reasonably straightforward since the values are readily available through published sources.
-Where the value cannot be readily determined, the securities should be stated at the manager's valuation and the notes to the financial statements should include adequate details about the basis of the manager's valuation. - 50 For each holding in the portfolio, the value and the percentage (in relation to the net asset of the unit trust) of the value of the property of the unit trust that the holding represents should be shown.
-The percentage should also be shown for each category of holding in the investment of the unit trust.
-These categories should be the most appropriate in the light of the investment policy of the unit trust (e.g. industry, geography or currency).
-Comparative percentages for these sector statistics (rather than comparative percentages for each holding) should be given in the Statement of Portfolio.
-A suggested format for the Statement of Portfolio is set out in Appendix 1. - 51 The Statement of Portfolio should be presented based on key segment considerations. - 52 There will be a primary and secondary segment reporting.
-The investment objectives of the unit trust will provide guidance for determining the primary format of segment reporting.
-For a predominantly single-country unit trust, it will report by industry segment.
-Similarly for a unit trust that invests predominantly in a particular industry, its primary reporting format will be by geographical segment.
+In exceptional circumstances when the last quoted price of equity securities is not used, for example when the market is suspended, the notes should describe clearly the basis of valuation applied and the reasoning behind it. - In most unit trusts or VCCs, the determination of the fair value of the portfolio should be reasonably straightforward since the values are readily available through published sources.
+Where the value cannot be readily determined, the securities should be stated at the manager's valuation and the notes to the financial statements should include adequate details about the basis of the manager's valuation. - For each holding in the portfolio, the value and the percentage (in relation to the net asset of the unit trust or VCC) of the value of the property of the unit trust or VCC that the holding represents should be shown.
+The percentage should also be shown for each category of holding in the investment of the unit trust or VCC.
+These categories should be the most appropriate in the light of the investment policy of the unit trust or VCC (e.g. industry, geography or currency).
+Comparative percentages for these sector statistics (rather than comparative percentages for each holding) should be disclosed in the Statement of Portfolio.
+A suggested format for the Statement of Portfolio is set out in Appendix 1. - 51 The Statement of Portfolio should be presented based on key segment considerations.

-- 53 If a unit trust's primary format is geographical segment, the required secondary format is to disclose the industry segment (aggregated amount by industry and not by individual security) in a tabular form.
-Similarly, if a unit trust's primary segment is industry segment, the required secondary format is to disclose the geographical segment (aggregated amount for each geographical segment, not listed by individual security).
+- There will be a primary and secondary segment reporting.
+The investment objectives of the unit trust or VCC will provide guidance for determining the primary format of segment reporting.
+For a predominantly single-country unit trust or VCC, it will report by industry segment.
+Similarly, for a unit trust or VCC that invests predominantly in a particular industry, its primary reporting format will be by geographical segment. - If a unit trust's or VCC's primary format is geographical segment, the required secondary format is to disclose the industry segment (aggregated amount by industry and not by individual security) in a tabular form.
+Similarly, if the primary segment is industry segment, the required secondary format is to disclose the geographical segment (aggregated amount for each geographical segment, not listed by individual security).
 An illustration of the primary and secondary format reporting is set out in Appendix 1. - 54 The Statement of Portfolio should distinguish between quoted and unquoted securities.